tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/HadoopInstalling.md

 18- In `Storage configuration` we want to resize the filesystem drive to take the whole 50 GB, we have allocated to this VM:
     -   Under `FILE SYSTEM SUMMARY` `Unmount` `/`
-    -   Then under `USED DEVICES` click on `ubuntu 22.04....` and click `Delete`
+    -   Then under `USED DEVICES` click on `ubuntu 22.04....` and click `edit`
-    -   Then click on `free space` and then create a new logincal drive using all of the available space
+    -   Then edit the the total space to take all the available space
+    -   Then click on choose from `Mount:` to be mounted to `/`

 19- Then type your info  then `Done`